 It looks incredible!

-When I visited about oh…..30 years ago 😉 there was a huge tree you could drive your car through (the base of the tree), apparently that is not there any longer but they made a tree that has fallen down into one you can drive thru.
+When I visited about oh…..30 years ago 😉 there was a huge tree you could drive your car through.
+Apparently that is not there any longer.
+However, they made a tunnel log out of a fallen tree so we went ahead and did that.
+Not quite as cool but a close 2nd.

 - Horse back riding